 - Heat exhaustion: The sustained loss of fluids through excessive sweating can lead to heat exhaustion.
 If you feel weak, nauseous or dizzy after spending time in the heat, you are likely suffering from heat exhaustion.
 Left unaddressed, heat exhaustion can become heat stroke.

-- Heat stroke (hyperthermia): Heat stroke occurs when the body overheats, reaching internal temperatures of 105 degrees Fahrenheit and higher.
+- Heat stroke (hyperthermia): Heat stroke occurs when the body overheats, reaching internal temperatures of 104°F and higher.
 Someone suffering from heat stroke may suddenly stop sweating, have poor balance, become disoriented and confused, and lose consciousness.
 Heat stroke requires immediate medical attention.

-In the Midwest, much of the summer is humid, but that doesn’t mean we can’t enjoy it.
+Summers in the Midwest tend to be pretty humid, but that doesn’t mean we can’t enjoy them.
 Below are a few tips for how to get the most out of the summer season without putting your health at risk:

 - Check the humidity level before venturing outside: Whatever your plans for the day, it’s always a good idea to check the weather beforehand, especially if you’re planning outdoor activities.
 Awareness of the forecasted heat and humidity allows you to pack enough water and sunscreen, and plan for the proper number of breaks in the shade.